Charts / Trends

 trend hrv gain

-HRV gain chart shows the difference between your HRV measured during the first low activity period (hrv before) of your sleep and the HRV measure at the last low activity period before awake up (hrv after) (see details here).
+HRV gain chart shows the difference between your HRV measured during the first low activity period (hrv before) of your sleep and the HRV measure at the last low activity period before awake up (hrv after).

 How should it look?